qualtrics/QualtricsSDKReactNativeSampleApps/sample-basic/README.md

-# Qualtrics React Native Sample App (Expo)
+# Qualtrics React Native Sample App (Basic)

-This is a React Native Expo application demonstrating integration with the Qualtrics Mobile SDK for surveys and app feedback.
+This is a basic React Native application demonstrating integration with the Qualtrics Mobile SDK for surveys and app feedback.

 ## Quick Start